Sphagnum: Taxonomy

 The reciprocal monophyly of these sections and two other minor ones (Rigida and Squarrosa) has been clarified using molecular phylogenetics.
 All but two species normally identified as Sphagnum reside in one clade; two other species have recently been separated into new families within the Sphagnales reflecting an ancestral relationship with the Tasmanian endemic Ambuchanania and long phylogenetic distance to the rest of Sphagnum.
 Within main clade of Sphagnum, phylogenetic distance is relatively short, and molecular dating methods suggest nearly all current Sphagnum species are descended from a radiation that occurred just 14 million years ago.

-Geographic distribution
+Distribution

 Sphagnum mosses occur mainly in the Northern Hemisphere in peat bogs, conifer forests, and moist tundra areas.
 Their northernmost populations lie in the archipelago of Svalbard, Arctic Norway, at 81° N.

-In the Southern Hemisphere, the largest peat areas are in southern Chile and Argentina, part of the vast Magellanic moorland (circa 44,000 square km; 17,000 sq. mi.).
+In the Southern Hemisphere, the largest peat areas are in southern Chile and Argentina, part of the vast Magellanic moorland (circa 44,000 square km; 17,000 sq. mi).
 Peat areas are also found in New Zealand and Tasmania.
 In the Southern Hemisphere, however, peat landscapes may contain many moss species other than Sphagnum.
 Sphagnum species are also reported from "dripping rocks" in mountainous, subtropical Brazil.